KrispyFbacon/Inception/DEV_DOC.md

 /home/<your_login>/data/mariadb
 /home/<your_login>/data/wordpress
 ```

+These directories are used as the host-side storage for the named Docker volumes `mariadb_vol` and `wordpress_vol`.
+The volumes use Docker's local volume driver with bind-mount options, so Docker manages them as named volumes while the actual data is stored at the location defined by `DATA_PATH`.

+Because the data is stored outside the containers, it survives container removal with `make down` and rebuilds that do not call `make fclean`.

+The data is deleted by `make fclean`. `make re` also deletes the data because it runs `make fclean` before rebuilding the project.

 Changing `DATA_PATH` does not automatically move existing data.
 If existing data needs to be preserved, it must be moved or copied to the new location before starting the project with the new path.